 Council does not inspect trees for compliant development, you must meet the criteria for compliant development prior to any works being carried out.
 Instances where a permit or approval is not required are outlined at the top of this page.

-Illegal Tree Works
+Illegal Tree and Native Vegetation Works